 In Fuengirola, you will have an amazing choice of restaurants to choose from.
 Many will be open in the winter, only at some quieter locations you will see shops and restaurants focusing on tourists closed.
-The food won't disappoint you, no matter what your preference maybe.
-It is highly recommended to visit the local Tapas bars and the taste the local Spanish cuisine.
+The food won't disappoint you, no matter what your preference may be.
+It is highly recommended to visit the local Tapas bars and taste the local Spanish cuisine.
 Some of the popular restaurants of the area are mentioned below:

 When it comes to shopping in Fuengirola, you won't be disappointed by the number of options you'll have.
-Whether it's the basic necessities that you need in your day to day life or a guilty shopping spree to your favorite brand, you're covered.
+Whether it's the basic necessities that you need in your day-to-day life or a guilty shopping spree to your favorite brand, you're covered.
 The main shopping areas in the town are: